What's with Andy?: Music

 The three German-language theme songs for each season were released on Toggo music CDs volumes 4, 7, and 17 respectively by Sony Music, with the first and third-season songs being extended versions.
 The original English-language theme was also released on volume 2.

 The soundtrack (including themes) from the first two seasons is distributed as production music by Red Brick Songs (formerly Casablanca Media Publishing) in Canada.

 Reception

 What's with Andy? received very high ratings in a number of countries.

 On Teletoon in Canada, it was reported to be the second highest-rated original production as of October 2007.
+The show's sense of humour proved popular enough that Teletoon's vice president of programming cited it as an influence on the later Teletoon original Carl^{2}.

-It also had about 40% market share in France (Fox Kids/TF1) and Germany as of 2003.
-The show won a fall 2002 Super RTL cartoon election poll with 60% of the vote, and obtained the second-highest ratings on the channel in July 2006.
+The series also had about 40% market share in France (Fox Kids/TF1) and Germany as of 2003.
+It proved particularly popular in Germany, winning a fall 2002 Super RTL cartoon election poll with 60% of the vote, and obtaining the second-highest ratings on the channel in July 2006.
+Andy also beat SpongeBob SquarePants in a mock election held to elect a Super RTL character as "children's chancellor" alongside the real 2005 German federal election, despite strong competition from the launch of Nickelodeon in Germany around the same time.

-The series' sense of humour proved popular enough that Teletoon's vice president of programming cited it as an influence on the later Teletoon original Carl^{2}.